gitlabhq/gitlabhq/doc/ci/environments.md

 masters and owners.

-If you deploy to your environments with the help of a deployment service (e.g., the [Kubernetes service][kubernetes-service], GitLab can open a terminal session to your environment!
+If you deploy to your environments with the help of a deployment service (e.g., the [Kubernetes service][kubernetes-service]), GitLab can open a terminal session to your environment!
 This is a very powerful feature that allows you to debug issues without leaving the comfort of your web browser.
-To enable it, just follow the instructions given in the service documentation.
+To enable it, just follow the instructions given in the service integration documentation.

 Once enabled, your environments will gain a "terminal" button: